docarray/artwork/README.md

-# DocArrary Related Logos and Artwork
+# DocArray Related Logos and Artwork
 In this repo, we provide a variety of logos in 2 standard formats (png/svg), 3 versions (horizontal, stacked and icon), and 3 colors variations (black, white and color).